 1.1.1 - Institution has the mechanism for well planned curriculum delivery and documentation.
-Explain in 500 words
+Explain in 500 words number of teachers and students and the infrastructure available.

-While the academic curriculum and its calendar are governed by the University of North Bengal, careful introspection and sustained implementation of the planning is supervised by the college authorities in order to ensure the delivery process over the period of the academic year.
-The College meticulously develops action plans taking into account the objectives of the curriculum, the number of teachers and students and the infrastructure available.
 Towards this end, assiduous planning is done by the College before the beginning of each academic year.
 Before the commencement of the academic year, the Academic Committee of the college, comprising of all the Head of the Departments, plans and ensures effective and timely implementation of the curriculum through infrastructural planning in terms of aspects such as Departmental resoures and teaching-learning planning for the session, number of classrooms, tutorial blocks, availability of books and academic resources and also the exam schedules.
 Broad guidelines of delivery, pace and assessment are decided in both the Academic Committee and subject-wise Departmental meetings which are then documented in the form of minutes.
 Faculty has the freedom to decide the pace and transmission of the curriculum within the time frame and requirements of the University.
 Further, as a review mechanism, departmental meetings, Teachers'Council meetings and formal and informal feedback mechanisms ensure changes in the strategy and action plan, if any, are incorporated on a timely and need-oriented basis.
 The academic plan is transitioned into effective action through lectures, presentations, assignments, seminars, workshops and discussions.
 Syllabus is made available to the students in the beginning of the academic session and objectives, lesson plan and expected outcomes are well explained during the introductory lecture.
 Departmental Bridge Courses are also being held by a few departments to facilitate the transition from the school level education to the undergraduate syllabus.
-Besides traditional lectures and seminars, infrastructure for the use of ICT in classrooms, like power point presentations, smart boards and audiovisual support are all available to make the delivery of the curriculum enabling and interesting for the students.
+Besides traditional lectures and seminars, infrastructure for the use of ICT in classrooms, like power point presentations, smart boards and audio-visual support are all available to make the delivery of the curriculum enabling and interesting for the students.
 In some departments, bridge courses are held in order to make the curriculum delivery more holistic and effective.
 Tutorials are held with mentoring and participative learning encouraged.
 Internal assessment is done transparently with examined scripts shown to students.
-Interpersonal skills are enhanced through Mentoring system.
+Inter-personal skills are enhanced through Mentoring system.